4 things to know: Bills draft pick G O’Cyrus Torrence

 No sacks allowed

-The highest-drafted offensive lineman the Bills have taken since Cody Ford (39th pick in 2019), Torrence earned All-SEC and consensus All-America honors after his lone season at Florida.
+The highest-drafted offensive lineman taken by the Bills since Cody Ford (39th pick in 2019), Torrence earned All-SEC and consensus All-America honors after his lone season at Florida.

-Listed at 6-foot-5, 330 pounds, Torrence didn’t allow a single sack in 1,501 snaps playing for Florida, and three previous seasons at Louisiana-Lafayette.
+Listed at 6-foot-5 and 330 pounds, Torrence didn’t allow a single sack in more than 1,500 snaps playing for Florida, and three previous seasons at Louisiana-Lafayette.

 Torrence not only didn’t allow a sack playing against top competition in the SEC — he didn’t even give up a quarterback hit, according to NFL Draft Buzz.
 Eight quarterback hurries were counted against him in 11 starts for the Gators.
 Over the three previous seasons, Torrence allowed three quarterback hits and 16 hurries.